eth-brownie/brownie/docs/index.rst

 Brownie
 =======

-Brownie is a simple python framework for ethereum smart contract testing.
+Brownie is a simple python framework for testing, deploying and interacting with ethereum smart contracts.

 .. note::
     All code starting with ``$`` is meant to be run on your terminal.
 Code starting with ``>>>`` is meant to run inside the Brownie console.